-To encourage LGs to implement the best practices recommended by ICLEI and the LGC, To encourage LGs to share and implement best practices and work towards reducing energy use and greenhouse gas emissions, the ILG will continue to promote and administer conduct a statewide local government recognition program. for LGs The Beacon Award: Local Leadership toward Solving Climate Change recognizes cities and counties that achieve measurable energy savings and greenhouse gas emissions and adopt policies and programs that promote sustainability in ten best practice areas.
-It includes silver, gold and platinum award levels, as well as opportunities to spotlight interim accomplishments as participants work toward achieving an award level.that achievep their energy and climate goals.
-Within SDG&E's service area, Silver, Gold and Platinum awards levels will be linked to the incentive and achievement levels established.
+To encourage LGs to share and implement best practices and work towards reducing energy use and greenhouse gas emissions, the ILG will continue to promote and administer a recognition program. for LGs The Beacon Award: Local Leadership toward Solving Climate Change recognizes cities and counties that achieve measurable energy savings and greenhouse gas emissions and adopt policies and programs that promote sustainability in ten best practice areas.
+It includes silver, gold and platinum award levels, as well as opportunities to spotlight interim accomplishments as participants work toward achieving an award level.

-SDG&E will co-fund with the other Utilities a non-utility position for a Statewide Local Government Energy Efficiency Best Practices Coordinator (SWLGEEBPCCoordinator) at \$200,000/year.
-This Coordinator will report to Local Governments for Sustainability (ICLEI,), Institute for Local Government (ILG) and Local Government Commission (LGC) as supporting local government Strategic Plan activities.
+SDG&E will co-fund with the other Utilities a non-utility position for a Statewide Local Government Energy Efficiency Best Practices Coordinator Coordinator at \$200,000/year.
+This Coordinator will report to ICLEI, ILG, and LGC supporting local government Strategic Plan activities.
 The Coordinator will identify best practices on Strategic Plan strategies such as revolving loan funds, residential energy conservation ordinances, green building codes, general plan vision for energy efficiency, building retrofits and energy savings.
-SDG&E The Utilities will provide thethis Coordinator with information on local government partnership program work and progress in an easily accessible format, to facilitate the tracking and creation of best practices case studies.
+The Utilities will provide the Coordinator with information on local government partnership program work and progress in an easily accessible format, to facilitate the tracking and creation of best practices case studies.
 The Coordinator will share these best practice case stories broadly.
 The Coordinator will also track progress toward meeting the goals in the local government chapter of the Strategic Plan.
 The Coordinator will also be an advisor to the SEEC program.
-The Utilities shall jointly provide the Energy Division with a draft template that outlines how they will develop, organize and transfer information on the best practices to the Coordinator.